 Corrugated Steel Panels

-Corrugated steel is one of the most basic and least expensive styles of metal roofing that costs about $1.50 to $3.50 per square foot for materials, and about $4.50 to $8.00 per square foot installed, with warranty.
+Corrugated steel is one of the most basic and least expensive styles of metal roofing that cost between $1.50 to $3.50 per square foot for materials and about $5.50 to $9.50 per square foot installed with warranty.

 Pros and Cons: One disadvantage of this style, despite its relatively low cost, is that corrugated metal panels are secured with exposed fasteners that may become loose after 10 to 15 years, and hence require re-tightening in order to prevent any leaks due to dried out washers or loose screws.